 However, too little or too much of any soil type can pose problems including poor drainage or leaching nutrients.
 This is why purchasing reputable brands of potting soil or making your own is helpful (I personally like to mix equal parts of sand, peat moss, perlite, and compost).

 You can find out if your garden’s soil drains well by digging a 1-foot by 1-foot hole and filling it with water.
-If the hole is still holding pooled water after one hour, the soil has poor drainage.
+If the hole drains slower than 2 inches per hour, it has poor drainage.

 Typically, it’s difficult to amend garden soil due to the volume of amendments needed.
 This is why building a mound of soil on top of the ground is useful when planting in poor soils.
 Over the long run, you can also provide layers of compost and mulch on top of your garden’s soil, which break down into smaller pieces, working their way into it.
 With enough time, the soil will amend itself.